WWW.SPIRITPORTAL.ORG

 Life Stages of Consciousness Development

-The ten planets, beginning with the Moon, Mercury, Venus, Earth, Mars, Jupiter, Saturn, Uranus, Neptune, and ending with Pluto, represent the ten "life stages of consciousness development".
-Each stage has its own musical notes, colors, vibrations, attributes... some of which need to be cultivated or weeded (can be done through the healing work).
+In this order, these ten planets represent the ten "life stages of consciousness development".
+Each stage has its own musical notes, colors, vibrations, attributes... some of which need to be cultivated or weeded (via the healing work).

 The Moon